kailash-manasarovar/statement/docs/timeline/2025/may.md

 - When I get home, I'm still feeling unwell and I throw up in the street in Muswell Hill one morning.
 - It was completely yellow.
 - Hmm.
 Was the surrogate suffering morning sickness?

+## Milan recommends fertility herbs

+- My brother's friend Milan, a Jain, is on the phone recommending fertility herbs.
+- I think my brother asked me if Milan could talk to me, and I agreed and let him give Milan my number.
+- Milan was always a bit starstruck by me, and not a little bit weird with it, but he's also an analyst so I was keen to see if he'd like to help out with the forgivenet.
+- We chat on WhatsApp for a while and he's recommending this product which I get - because I'm being prepped, prodded, and signalled on pregnancy and fertility.
+- I buy some and take them probably from April/May 2025 through to the end of the year and stop having anywhere to keep anything.
+- In fact, that's about all Milan says with any actual content in it.
+- I tell him about the forgivenet and he's disinterested.
+I find it weird.
+- Eventually he gets so weird with me I have to block him.
+- I start wondering if Milan is a mousse spy sent to keep an eye on Robert all those years ago and given instructions to tell me about the fertility herbs.